 - Finally, here is our expected Pivot Table where we can group columns.

 - Then, similar to Method 1, I have grouped columns as below.

 You can easily ungroup columns in the Pivot Table from the Pivot Table Analyze tab.

 - First, click on the group name.

 - Then go to PivotTable Analyze > Ungroup.

 - As a result, columns will be ungrouped.

 You can group/ungroup simply using the mouse right-click as below.

-In the above article, I have tried to discuss two methods to group columns in Pivot Table elaborately.
+In the above article, I have tried to discuss two methods to group columns in the Pivot Table elaborately.
 Hopefully, these methods and explanations will be enough to solve your problems.
 Please let me know if you have any queries.